Mirachron-Security/SMCC-2023/.Preparation/Crypto1/Crypto1.md

 ## Crypto 1

-Crypto is very important nowadays, but we will just play around with some bases and bits.
+Crypto became very complicated nowadays.
+For now, we will just play around with some bases and bits.
 Any idea?
 ```
 ==gC90TPRdlNG1UVEZTVFllSPNDR180VRpVTLNlWZhkRKBlQMpVWXRlWP9EV0kEW040T